paed01/bpmn-engine/docs/Examples.md

 # Script task

 A script task will receive the data available on the process instance.
-So if `request` or another module is needed it has to be passed when starting the process.
+So if `bent` or another module is needed it has to be passed when starting the process.
 The script task also has a callback called `next` that has to be called for the task to complete.

 The `next` callback takes the following arguments:
 - `err`: occasional error